Sam Brenner: Professional career

-2013 NFL Draft
+Pre-draft

-At Utah's Pro Day prior to the 2013 NFL Draft, Brenner ran a 5.03 40-yard dash and did 29 bench reps of 225 pounds.
+At Utah's Pro Day prior to the 2013 NFL draft, Brenner ran a 5.03 40-yard dash and did 29 bench reps of 225 pounds.
 He was regarded as a late-round or undrafted prospect, drawing style comparisons to Zane Beadles and T. J. Lang.
-After going undrafted in the 2013 NFL Draft, Brenner signed with the Miami Dolphins as an undrafted free agent.

 Miami Dolphins

-Brenner entered his first pro training camp as the lone backup at center behind Mike Pouncey, facing competition from second-year guard Josh Samuda.
+After going undrafted in the 2013 NFL draft, Brenner signed with the Miami Dolphins as an undrafted free agent.
+He entered his first pro training camp as the lone backup at center behind Mike Pouncey, facing competition from second-year guard Josh Samuda.
 He was released by the team during final cuts before the regular season and was re-signed to the practice squad on September 2.
 After 10 weeks on the practice squad, Brenner was promoted to the active roster, replacing offensive tackle Will Yeatman, who was placed on injured reserve with a torn anterior cruciate ligament, and providing depth at center with starter Mike Pouncey listed as questionable for the team's Week 11 contest with an illness.

 On September 5, 2015, Brenner was waived by the Dolphins.
 On the following day, he was signed to the Dolphins' practice squad.
 On September 11, 2015, he was promoted to the Dolphins' active roster.
 On September 14, 2015, Brenner was waived by the Dolphins.
 On September 16, 2015, he was re-signed to the Dolphins' practice squad.
 On September 26, 2015, Brenner was promoted to the Dolphins active roster.
 On November 7, 2015, Brenner was waived by the Dolphins.
 On November 10, 2015, he was re-signed by the Dolphins.
 On November 17, 2015, Brenner was waived by the Dolphins.